Other common extension loader issues

 excommand to execute the script.

-- At the File name of input file prompt, specify the OSD file for
+- In the input file prompt for the file name, specify the OSD file for

 cmdbdriveror the ARD file for